What is home security?

 Security and Surveillance

-Home security or Home automation security systems utilize advanced technologies such as cameras, sensors, alarms and access control systems to detect suspicious activities, unauthorized access or potential threats.
+Home security or Smart Home automation security systems utilize advanced technologies such as smart cameras, smart sensors, smart alarms and access control systems to detect suspicious activities, unauthorized access or potential threats.
 People use them in a wide range of settings such as homes, businesses, public areas, and government facilities.
 These systems not only help to prevent crime and detect security breaches but also provide valuable evidence for investigations and prosecution.

-However, security and surveillance systems also raise concerns regarding privacy, data protection, and potential abuses of power.
+However, security and surveillance CCTV systems also raise concerns regarding privacy, data protection, and potential abuses of power.
 To ensure a balance between the benefits of security and surveillance systems and respect for individual rights and freedoms, customers must carefully consider and address these issues.

 There are 3 broad categories of surveillance cameras